 - Improve range of physical activity

 Breast reduction surgery can be used to address both your cosmetic and physical concerns.
-Dr. Andrew Cohen will use your initial consultation as a time to listen to your unique goals and design a custom-tailored approach for results that can meet your expectations.
+Plastic surgeon Andrew Cohen, MD will use your initial consultation as a time to listen to your unique goals and design a custom-tailored approach for results that can meet your expectations.
 The consultation is also used to provide you with more detailed information about the risks and benefits of breast reduction surgery, allowing you to make well-informed decisions about your health.
 Breast reduction can also be combined with breast lift surgery to achieve results that give you an even greater rejuvenation of the breasts.
 In addition, the cost of your breast reduction may be covered by your insurance provider if you are having the procedure performed for medical reasons.
 Our staff can help coordinate the financing of your surgery with your insurance provider, and help you navigate the details regarding required criteria for coverage.
 After your breast reduction procedure, many women find the pain caused by oversized breasts completely eliminated, feel more confident in social situations, and experience increased comfort while exercising (which can result in weight loss) and an improved overall quality of life.

 Outline of Typical Breast Reduction Procedure